andrewmurphy353/curo-calculator/README.md

 ![image](assets/cash-flow-diagram.png)

-To translate this data into a format understood by the calculator is now straightforward exercise - if the diagram looks vaguely familiar it is because it represents the unknown payment problem demonstrated in the 3-step code example above!
+To translate this data into a format understood by the calculator is now a straightforward exercise - if the diagram looks vaguely familiar it is because it represents the unknown payment problem demonstrated in the 3-step code example above!